Emmanuelbett67/top_UK_YouTubers_2024/README.md

 | Number of Rows | 100 |
 | Number of Columns | 4 |

-And here is a tabular representation of the expected schema for the clean data:
+Here is a tabular representation of the expected schema for the clean data:

 | Column Name | Data Type | Nullable |
 | --- | --- | --- |